If you have looked for reviews of survey sites, it is very likely you have come across the Survey Police website.

 An alternative to Survey Police

-The downsides of SurveyPolice is one of the reasons I initially decided to start this website and blog.
+The downsides of SurveyPolice and many similar sites is one of the reasons I initially decided to start this website and blog.

 There are many sites with superficial lists that are just meant to push the panel that pays them the highest commission.
-Some of them even tries to promote scam sites just to make a higher commissions.
+Some of them even try to promote scam sites just to make higher commissions.

 Then there are sites like Survey Police that give a lot of info, and only promote legit opportunities.
-I appreciate this, and must say Survey Police are one of the best sites like this.
+I appreciate this and must say Survey Police is one of the best sites like this.

 I, however, felt that there was also the need to create an alternative to all these sites, and I, therefore, created PaidFromSurveys.com, where I try to focus on quality over quantity, and gives as much in-depth info as possible from an actual user perspective.

 For example the country-specific lists I mentioned before.
 On PaidFromSurveys.com there are not as many as on Survey Police, but the ones that are here are 100% manually build and researched to focus on quality and not just made to give as big a list as possible.